 Explaining Contingencies, Variances, and Change Orders

-As professional builders, we know that unexpected things will happen in any building project, no matter how much planning you do upfront.
+As professional builders, we know that unexpected things will happen in any building project, no matter how much upfront planning is done.
 And those unexpected things result in additional time and cost to the project.

 Figuring out where the money comes from to fund those costs can be a tricky conversation.

-For many builders, that often means using a 'contingency fund' and carrying it as a line item in the budget.
-A contingency fund is a specific amount of money, usually a percentage of the total cost set aside in case extra costs arise during construction that doesn't qualify as a change order.
+Very often, builders will use a ‘contingency fund’ in their contract documents and carry it as a line item in the budget.
+A contingency fund is a specific amount of money, usually a percentage of the contract sum, that is set aside in case unexpected costs arise during construction.

 This is why we need to reframe the conversation and change how we handle extra project costs during construction.